 If you build it, they will come.
 With the right infrastructure—bikes, parking, showers and safe roads—more employees will use bikes and get around more efficiently.
 Company bike fleets are an efficient way to navigate large corporate campuses; to travel to meetings in urban centers; to deliver packages in densely populated areas; and to bike commute.

-Corporate campuses throughout Silicon Valley, including Google, Facebook and Apple, use bikes as an alternative to cars and company shuttles.
-Urban headquartered companies like Williams-Sonoma, with buildings throughout San Francisco, have bikes available for inter-office travel.
-Companies like FedEx and UPS use bikes for deliveries in dense cities like Paris, and in U.S. cities during the holidays.
-And General Mills and Sunpower have loaner fleets for employees who want to try bike commuting.
+Companies like Tableau, Google, Facebook, and Children’s Hospital use bikes as an alternative to cars and company shuttles.
+FedEx and UPS use bikes for deliveries in dense cities like Paris, and in U.S. cities during the holidays and General Mills and Sunpower have loaner fleets for employees who want to try bike commuting.

 Facebook and Sunpower, for example, encourage bike commuting with showers, lockers, towel service and indoor bike racks.
 Levi Strauss & Co. built a large secure bike room with convenient parking for 200 employee bikes and a DIY repair station.